Choisir Votre Premier Sac de Couchage : Le Guide du Débutant

 Step 4: Consider Weight and Compressibility

-For backpacking, weight and packability are important.
-Down bags are generally lighter and more compressible, although modern synthetic bags have made great strides in these aspects.
+For backpacking, weight and compressibility are important.
+Down bags are lighter and more compressible, although modern synthetic bags have made great strides in these areas.

 Step 5: Look for Special Features